Dayuan metro station

 Dayuan (大園) is a station on the Taoyuan Airport MRT located in Dayuan District, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 This elevated station has two side platforms and two tracks.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 170.0 m long and 26.4 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

 History

 Construction on the station began on 18 September 2008.
 The station opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.